slub/dfg-viewer/DEVELOPMENT.md

 Take a look at the documentation by opening the file `Index.html` in the folder `Documentation-GENERATED-temp` in your browser.

-(optional)

-**Provide documentation with simple HTTP Server**
+### Provide via Http Server (optional)

-Start the http server and mount the mandatory directory `Documentation-GENERATED-temp`.
+Starts the http server and mounts the mandatory directory `Documentation-GENERATED-temp`.

 ```bash
 composer docs:start
 ```

-Take a look at the documentation by opening <http://localhost:9000/Index.html>
+Take a look at the documentation by opening <http://localhost:8000/Index.html>
 in your browser.

 The server runs in detached mode, so you will need to stop the http server manually.